Advising for SRAS

 - Relevant local laws including what documentation students need to carry at all times.

-- If at a home stay, apartment rules (use of keys, locks, and door codes; expectations regarding use of kitchen and/or laundry, etc.).
+- If at a home stay, apartment rules (use of keys, locks, and door codes, as well as expectations regarding use of kitchen and/or laundry, etc.).

-- Tour of university campus (where to find food, classes, the main office, etc.).
+- Tour of the university campus and immediate area (where to find food, classes, the main office, etc.).